Cloud-Era/fvfevev4vv4/single.md

     asyncio.run(main())
 ```

-### Key Adjustments:
+### Changes Made:
-1. **Version Handling**: The `check_angular_version` function now splits the version string to extract the major version.
-It also checks if the first part of the version is a digit to prevent errors.

-2. **Output Structure**: We ensure that the output CSV only lists repositories that have Angular 12 or above.
+1. **Check for `versionInfo`**: The script now checks for `versionInfo` instead of `version` to correctly extract the version information.
+2. **Regex for Angular Packages**: The regex pattern checks for Angular packages specifically from npm with `npm:@angular/` prefix.
+3. **Handling Versions**: The script uses `versionInfo` for version checks, ensuring it reads the actual version string where available.

-### How to Use:
+### Usage:
-1. **Token and Repository**: Make sure to replace `your_github_token_here` with your actual GitHub token and set `your_repo_name_here` with the repository you want to check.
+- **GitHub Token**: Ensure you replace `your_github_token_here` with your actual GitHub token.
+- **Repository Name**: Replace `your_repo_name_here` with the name of the specific repository you want to analyze.

-2. **Run the Script**: Execute the script and check the output.
-It should now accurately identify if Angular 12 or above is present in the SBOM.
+- **Run the Script**: Execute the script, and it should accurately detect the presence of Angular 12 or higher in the specified repository.

-### Debugging Steps
+### Debugging Steps:
-If the script still reports no Angular dependencies found:
+If you still encounter issues:
-- **Print SBOM**: Add a print statement to output the SBOM contents for inspection:
+1. **Print the SBOM**: Before the version check, print the SBOM to see its contents:
    ```python
    print(json.dumps(sbom, indent=2))  # Print the full SBOM JSON
    ```
-   This will help verify that the SBOM structure is as expected and confirm the presence of Angular dependencies.
+   This will help verify that the expected fields are present and contain the correct information.

+2. **Validate the Regex**: Ensure the package names in the SBOM match the regex criteria.

-Let me know if you need any further adjustments or if you want to extend the functionality!
+Please let me know if this update resolves the issue or if further adjustments are needed!